How to paint a cranial band helmet

 If painting is the end result, use an acrylic varnish to protect the paint from scrapes and dings.
 Varnish has been reported as much more durable than simple acrylic sealer.

 Mom tip!
 If decals are the next step, we recommend you apply 1-2 coats of Mod Podge over the paint, and then apply the decals on the Mod Podge, Decals still need the recommended 5 coats of Mod Podge to protect them.

 If the decals are applied directly on the paint, they will take paint with them if they are removed.
-By applying on the Mod Podge, Mom's report that the paint job stays intact.
+By applying on the Mod Podge, you have a fighting chance to keep the paint job intact.

 Either way, do expect some dings and scrapes to still show up on the paint.
 This in combination with the Mod Podge will protect the paint fairly well.
 Helmets just protected with varnish will still get some scratches and dings.
 Worst case, sand the varnish to roughen it, and paint again!

 Time to move on to the decal application instructions?

 I don’t have enough information to recommend this, but will pass along one customer experience.
 She took the helmet to an auto body paint shop, and their paint+clear coat paint job was reported to be very durable.
 She reported that they did a great job of masking off the inside of the helmet.
 She got all that and no charge!